Juliancpaezp/AerialRoboticsUTU2024OurCommonProject/README.md

-# Aerial Robotics UTU 2024: Our Common Project
+# Aerial Robotics UTU 2024: Group 5 - Common Project

 ## Description:
-This code is meant to take off a trello drone, then move trough green check points using images from a on-board camera in a gazebo simulation, using ROS2 and OpenCV.
+This code is meant to take off a trello drone, then move trough different check points using images from a on-board camera in a gazebo simulation, using ROS2 and OpenCV.

+Based on: https://github.com/TIERS/drone_racing_ros2/tree/main

 ## Installation:
-Based on: https://github.com/TIERS/drone_racing_ros2/tree/main
 Run this on your console once: (or VisualStudio Code terminal, if you rather)

     mkdir -p ~/drone_racing_ros2_ws/src